VERIFY BEFORE RELYING

 No. Morning-of studying creates anxiety about the material you do not know and can interfere with recall of material you do know.
 Eat a normal breakfast, confirm your logistics, and drive to the testing center.
 Your preparation is complete.

-What should I write on the dry-erase board before starting the exam?
+What should I write on the dry-erase board or scratch paper?

-The cumulative day count table for proration (Jan 31, Feb 59, Mar 90, etc.), documentary stamp rates ($0.70/$100 deeds, $0.60 Miami-Dade, $0.35/$100 notes), and the proration direction rule (arrears = seller credits buyer).
+The cumulative day count table for proration (Jan 31, Feb 59, Mar 90, etc.), documentary stamp rates ($0.70/$100 deeds in most counties; Miami-Dade single-family deeds use $0.60 with a separate F.S.
+201.031 local surtax on certain other transfers; $0.35/$100 notes), and the proration direction rule (arrears = seller credits buyer).
 Some students also write the homestead exemption split ($25K all taxes / second $25K non-school only), though that rule requires context to apply correctly and is better memorized than written as a standalone formula.
-Writing the first three items before the timer starts frees your working memory for problem-solving.
+Use only the scratch material the testing center provides, and follow the proctor's instructions on when you may write on it.

 What if my practice exam score on Day 4 is below 75%?